 1. Post important content.

+In the 2024 Association Trends Study, members in the study place information about the latest news and issues impacting the association’s industry among the most important member benefits.
 So, take the opportunity to house important content in your online member community, such as:

 • Breaking industry news